romainsimon/emailvalid/README.md

 If you need a simple way to add domains to the list, just run `yarn add-domain [DOMAIN] [CATEGORY]`

-For example `yarn add-domain gmail.com freemail`
+For example `yarn add-domain freemail gmail.com`

 Then feel free to create Pull Requests :)